 Hello and welcome to my webpage.
 I am a biological anthropologist, a scientist who studies the human animal.
 More specifically, I am a paleoanthropologist: I study human anatomical evolution by researching both variation and function in living people (and our primate relatives) and morphology of hominin (human ancestor) fossils.
 I am a foot and ankle evolution specialist.

-I am currently employed by the Arkansas College of Osteopathic Medicine (ARCOM), where I am assistant professor of anatomy.
-I teach gross anatomy, histology, and neuroanatomy to our medical students in the lecture hall and dissection laboratory.
+I am currently employed by the Arkansas College of Osteopathic Medicine (ARCOM), where I am associate professor of anatomy.
+I teach gross anatomy, embryology, histology, and neuroanatomy to our medical and MS students in the lecture hall and dissection laboratory.
 I also advise/supervise/collaborate with medical students on research projects.

 Growing up in the 1990s with a Windows 3.1 PC, 56Kb modem, and AIM, I am active on the internet, including social media.
 My Twitter handle is @throckman.